How to Promote Your Blog: 21+ Proven Strategies for Growth

 So I sent out this personalized message:

-And because I didn’t use a lame template or beg for a link, they happily added my link to their post.
+And because I didn’t use a lame template or beg for a link, they happily added my blog link to their post.

 10. Eye-Catching Social Media Images